cct-datascience/rangeland-restore/README.md

       - `all/`
       - `greenstrip/`
       - `mono/`
-  - `height/` contains 3 models:
+  - `height/`
     - `all/`
     - `greenstrip/`
     - `mono/`

 For each of the above folders, there are:
-- 2 .R files to run the model code and to plot the model output
+- A control script (.R) to run the model code
-- at least 1 .jags file that encodes the Bayesian model
+- At least one model file (.jags) that encodes the Bayesian model
+- A plotting script (.R) to visualize model output
-- `coda/` contains posterior chains for parameters and replicated data, as .Rdata files
+- `coda/` with posterior chains (.Rdata) for modeled parameters and replicated data
-- `inits/` contains initials to run the JAGS model as .Rdata files
+- `inits/` with initial values (.Rdata) to start the JAGS model
-- `plots/` contains plots of model results as .jpg files
+- `plots/` with figures (.jpg) of model results

 ### Scripts and plots